Ruzzan/Instagram-Photo-Scraper/README.md

 Python bot that downloads instagram photos of a given user.

 # How it works?
-- Downloads profile pic and all the images of a user creating a separating folder
+- Downloads profile pic and all the images of a user creating a separate folder
 - Enter the person's username whose photos you want to download
 - login to instagram to download images of private account.